PubInv/Gluss-Pusher/index.md

 * A cheap plotter could be made by taking two Gluss Pushers and forming a triangle with a rigid member.
 This could be hung on a wall with a sheet of paper behind it.
 The intersection of the two moving Gluss Pushers could then be controlled to draw/scribe/cut/paint whatever shape you want.
 It is easy to see how this idea could be expanded to 3-space to make a 3D printer, and so on.
 * Let's build a burrowing robot that is capable of burrowing throught sand and mud, for example at the beach, to take samples of the benthum as a reasearch tool.
 * I believe a system of Gluss Pushers could make an excellent Robot Leg.
+* Build a machine that you position above ground like a tripod (but wider).
+From the center of the machine, Gluss Pushers, or some other actuator, comes down and operates on the earth.
+You can use it to dig a garden or a part of a trench, turn a compost pile, weed a garden (if you program the senors well enough), pull carrots, scour concrete, etc. We could build this out of existing actuators to show it working first with control before attempting to decrease the cost by using our own linear motors.